beyonddream/switcheroo/README.md

 # Getting started

-I would advice creating a virtual environment localize installation files.
+I would advice creating a virtual environment to localize installation files.

 Install
 --------